 Bairn: A child.
-Anglo-Saxon (specifically Angle) and Viking word.
+Anglo-Saxon (especially Angle) and Viking word.
 The phrase “shy bairns get nowt” is the Geordie version of “if you don’t ask, you don’t get”.

-Bait / Bayut : Food taken to work, especially in the mining districts of Durham.
-From Old.
-Norse beita.
+Bait / Bayut: Food taken to work, especially in the mining districts of County Durham.
+From the Old Norse beita.
 Please note that ‘Old Norse’ was the early language of Scandinavia spoken by the Vikings and does not refer to an old matron from Newcastle General Hospital.

 Bank: A hill.

 Batts: Flat land forming an island in a river or alongside a river.

 Barney: Barnard Castle.
 A toon in Teesdale.
 A barney might also be a bit of a fight.